raphaelalmeidamartins/trybe_exercicios/1_fundamentos-do-desv-web/b03_introducao-a-html-e-css/03.03_seletores-e-posicionamento/README.md

 <p>Meet the requirements below using the index.html and style.css files provided:</p>
 <ol>
     <li>Insert a 20-pixel padding in the class .padding .
-    <li>Put a 30-pixel marginin the class .margin .
+    <li>Put a 30-pixel margin in the class .margin .
     <li>Put a border with the value "5px solid black" in the class .border to apply to the item D.
 </ol>
 <h3>Positioning - Requirements</h3>